-Still, I hope you managed some special and happy moments throughout the day with those you love or perhaps just yourself with a lovely book or a Netflix binge.
+Still, I hope you managed many memorable and happy moments throughout the day with those you love.
+Or perhaps some downtime with a lovely book or a Netflix binge.

 It is based on my chocolate chip cookie recipe from my first cookbook.
-I know there are many who cook this recipe each week.
+I know many who cook this recipe each week.
 This makes me very, very happy.

 Giant chocolate chip cookie cake

-300 g plain flour
+- 300 g plain flour

-1 teaspoon baking of soda (optional)
+- 1 teaspoon baking of soda optional

-1 teaspoon baking powder
+- 1 teaspoon baking powder

-1 teaspoon salt
+- 1 teaspoon salt

-200 g unsalted butter, softened
+- 200 g unsalted butter softened

-100 g caster sugar
+- 100 g caster sugar

-140 brown sugar
+- 140 brown sugar

-2 large eggs
+- 2 large eggs

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-Preheat oven to 180C degrees.
+- Preheat oven to 180C degrees.
 Grease a frying pan or cake tin.
 Set aside.

-Sift flour, baking soda, baking powder and salt together in a bowl.
+- Sift flour, baking soda, baking powder and salt together in a bowl.

-Use an electric stand mixer or a hand mixer and beat together the butter and sugars on medium speed for about 3 minutes until creamy and fluffy.
+- Use an electric stand mixer or a hand mixer and beat together the butter and sugars on medium speed for about 3 minutes until creamy and fluffy.
 Add the eggs and vanilla extract and beat until combined.
 Add the dry ingredients and mix until combined.
 Be mindful not to overmix.
 Fold in chocolate chunks or chopped chocolate Easter eggs.

-Spoon and press the cookie dough into the prepared pan or tin.
+- Spoon and press the cookie dough into the prepared pan or tin.
 Bake for 20-25 minutes until golden but still a little soft in the centre.
-If it is browning too quickly at the edges, place some foil loosely of the cookie cake for the rest of the cooking time.
+If it is browning too quickly at the edges, place some foil loosely on the cookie cake for the rest of the cooking time.
 Remove from oven and place on a wire rack.
 Allow to cool.